 A bar cookie is a cookie that you make in a baking dish, spreading the dough in a single layer.

-Then you cut the baked dough into squares, called bars.
+You cut the baked dough into squares, called bars.

 Can I substitute Something Else for the Raisins?